-It is with great hope and pride that I welcome you to our shared journey.
-Since 1971, Cambridge College has made the dream of higher education a reality for more than 22,000 talented and motivated working adults.
-We are honored to include you in that group, and know that you have come to us with much to teach, as well as much to learn.
+I would like to congratulate you on your decision to attend college; it is a courageous one.
+Since 1971, Cambridge College has made the dream of higher education a reality for more than 25,000 talented and motivated working adults.
+We are honored that you have decided to take this journey with us.
+We know that you have come to us with much to teach, as well as much to learn.